ncbi/ribovore/documentation/install.md

 The final step is to update your environment variables.
 (See ribovore/README.txt for more information.)

-If you are using the bash or zsh shell (zsh is default in MacOS/X as of v10.15 (Catalina)), add the following lines to the end of your '.bashrc' or '.zshrc' file in your home directory:
+If you are using the bash or zsh shell add the following lines to the end of your '.bashrc' or '.zshrc' file in your home directory:

 export RIBOINSTALLDIR="<full path to directory in which you ran install.sh>" export RIBOSCRIPTSDIR="$RIBOINSTALLDIR/ribovore"